54 Words Even Smart People Mispronounce

 How to pronounce ESCARGOTS

 If you’d like to order snails (preferably with garlic butter), say “es-car-go.”
 You got it, the last “s” is silent.
+See these common pairs of words that almost everyone confuses.

 How to pronounce SAUNA